system-zero/system-zero/data/docs/la.md

 So and as a conclusion, it is the result of the implementation that matters mostly here, and not the actual implementation, which is not good.
 This has to be rewritten normally, but since we live in an abnormal situation and since that seems to work, quite probably it won't never happen.
+Though there is a desire.
 In the meantime seems a really nice way to expess.